 An orientation is required prior to the student beginning classes in their first semester of enrollment.
-Campus and ECU DE students are required to attend an on-campus orientation typically in mid to late August prior to their first semester.
-Students in the joint program with University of Alaska - Anchorage and the Arizona State University cohorts do not have to attend the on-campus orientation if they participate in the orientation procedures required by UAA and ASU respectively.
-An online program orientation for UAA and ASU students will be required typically in mid-August.
+Campus students are required to attend an on-campus orientation typically in mid to late August of the first semester.
+DE students are required to attend an on-campus orientation typically in mid to late August prior to their first year semester.
+Alaskan students do not have to attend campus orientation if they participate in the orientation procedures required by University of Alaska - Anchorage.
 No student may begin clinic until an orientation is completed; students may be denied enrollment and admission deferred to the following Fall semester if orientation is not satisfactorily completed.